Mega Millions winners in Georgia, California to split $648 million

-ATLANTA The latest Mega Millions jackpot, driven to a near-record $648 million by last-minute sales, will be split between a Georgia woman who played numbers from family birth dates and an unknown winner in California, lottery officials said on Wednesday.
+ATLANTA A 56-year-old Georgia woman played numbers from family birth dates to win half of a near-record $648 million Mega Millions jackpot, but the buyer of a second winning ticket sold in California has yet to come forward, lottery officials said on Wednesday.

-Ira Curry, 56, who bought her ticket at an Atlanta newsstand, claimed her prize at the state's lottery headquarters on Wednesday, choosing to receive her winnings in a lump-sum cash payment of $173.8 million after taxes, lottery officials said.
+Ira Curry purchased the ticket Friday at an Atlanta newsstand and claimed her prize at the state's lottery headquarters on Wednesday, choosing to receive a lump-sum cash payment of $173.8 million after taxes, lottery officials said.

-She otherwise could have opted for a larger annuity sum that would have been paid in installments over 30 years.
+She otherwise could have opted for a larger annuity sum that would have been paid over 30 years.

-"It's unreal," Curry was quoted by lottery officials as saying in a press release announcing her winnings.
+"It's unreal," Curry, who lives in the Atlanta suburb of Stone Mountain, was quoted by lottery officials as saying in a press release.
 "It's like I'm still dreaming."

+Curry told lottery officials she has not decided how she and her family will spend her winnings, said Debbie Alford, president and chief executive officer of the Georgia Lottery Corp.

+Georgia income tax of 6 percent and federal income tax of 25 percent are withheld from state lottery prizes of more than $5,000.

-The purchaser of a second winning ticket sold at a gift shop in San Jose, California, has yet to come forward, lottery officials said.
+Lottery officials said they have yet to identify the purchaser, or group of purchasers, of a second winning ticket sold at a gift shop in San Jose, California.

-The jackpot, the second biggest in U.S. lottery history, had stood at $636 million until the total was updated after the drawing late on Tuesday.
+The jackpot was the second largest in U.S. lottery history, just short of the record U.S. jackpot of $656 million won in a March 2012 Mega Millions drawing.

-Young Soo Lee, who owns a Gateway Newsstand in Atlanta's affluent Buckhead area, said she was thrilled to learn from local television news that someone had purchased a winning ticket at her store.
+Young Soo Lee, who owns a Gateway Newsstand, said she was thrilled to learn from local television news that someone had purchased a winning ticket at her store.

-"I'm so happy," said Lee, who came to the United States from Korea in 1980 and bought the newsstand, in an office building on Lenox Road, nine years ago.
+"I'm so happy," said Lee, who came to the United States from Korea in 1980 and bought the newsstand nine years ago.

 Lee said even her customers who did not win were sharing in the excitement.